wallarm/product-documentation/docs/4.6/fast/en/operations/check-testrun-status.md

 ## Checking the State Using API Method

->   #### Info:: Necessary data
->
+!!! info "Necessary data"
->   To proceed with the steps described below, the following pieces of data are required:
+    To proceed with the steps described below, the following pieces of data are required:

->   *   a token
+        * a token
->   *   a test run identifier
+        * a test run identifier

->
->   You can get detailed information about test run and token [here][doc-about-tr-token].
+    You can get detailed information about test run and token [here][doc-about-tr-token].

->
->   The following values are used as example values in this document:
+    The following values are used as example values in this document:

->   *   `token_Qwe12345` as a token.
+        *   `token_Qwe12345` as a token.
->   *   `tr_1234` as an identifier of a test run.
+        *   `tr_1234` as an identifier of a test run.

->   #### Info:: How to choose the right period of time to perform check of a test run
+!!! info "How to choose the right period of time to perform check of a test run"
->
->   You can check the state of the test run in the pre-defined period of time (e.g., 15 seconds).
+    You can check the state of the test run in the pre-defined period of time (e.g., 15 seconds).
 Alternatively, you can employ the estimated time of completion for a test run to determine when the next check is to be done.
 You can obtain this estimate while checking the state of a test run.
 [See details below.][anchor-testrun-estimates]

 You could perform a single check of the test run state by issuing the following API call: